 - Participates in online seminar

-- Posts abstract on Blackboard
+- Posts e-Magazine page on Canvas

 - Completes an evaluation of the practicum sent to you via email